nmfs-fish-tools/ghactions4r/README.md

 ## The Github action I added to my repository failed.
 What should I do?

+Check that Github Actions has been given the right `GITHUB_TOKEN` permissions.
+Github Actions will have read-only permissions by default, rather than read and write permissions.
+For many workflows in this repository, read and write permissions are necessary.
+To modify the permissions, follow [these Github Documentation instructions](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#configuring-the-default-github_token-permissions).

-Please submit an [issue](https://github.com/nmfs-fish-tools/ghactions4r/issues) or email kathryn.doering@noaa.gov.
+If still running into failing actions, please submit an [issue](https://github.com/nmfs-fish-tools/ghactions4r/issues) or email kathryn.doering@noaa.gov.
 Bugs are always possible, as this repository is still experimental.
 Reporting issues will make ghactions4r better for all users!

 ## Disclaimer